-A key advantage of our lead drug, Annamycin, is it’s lack of cardiotoxicity.
+A key advantage of our next generation anthracycline, Annamycin, is its lack of cardiotoxicity.
 To understand just how important this, we need to focus on the critical role cardiotoxicity plays when treating cancer patients, especially children.

 The term cardiotoxic refers to drugs that can cause severe, permanent and sometimes fatal damage to the heart.

 Cardiotoxicity is a major concern for clinicians as they administer chemotherapy to their patients.
-The effects of cardiotoxicity are not always immediate.
+Although anthracyclines can cause immediate damage to the heart, the effects of cardiotoxicity are not always immediate.
 They can show up 5, 10 or 15 years later and the patient can possibly die from heart failure caused by the chemotherapy that was intended to save their life.

 We believe this unique characteristic alone increases the chances that we would receive an accelerated approval pathway for the treatment of acute leukemia here in the US, and in Europe.

-For clinicians globally, having the ability to treat acute leukemia patients with a drug that is non-cardiotoxic would be a game-changer in the industry.
+For clinicians globally, we believe having the ability to treat acute leukemia patients with a drug that is non-cardiotoxic would be a game-changer.